-The University Courses program was launched by the Provost’s Office in 2016 to encourage and support “cross college” teaching, one of the cornerstones of the Vanderbilt Academic Strategic Plan.
-Faculty from all of Vanderbilt’s colleges and schools have participated in the program, introducing more than a dozen new interdisciplinary courses on such topics as historic black Nashville, healthcare disparities, design thinking, and artificial intelligence.
+The University Courses program ran from 2016 to 2020 out of the Provost’s Office to encourage and support “cross college” teaching, one of the cornerstones of the Vanderbilt Academic Strategic Plan.
+Faculty from all of Vanderbilt’s colleges and schools participated in the program, introducing more than a dozen new interdisciplinary courses on such topics as historic black Nashville, healthcare disparities, design thinking, and artificial intelligence.

 University Courses seek to advance innovation, trans-institutional learning, multicultural learning and big questions by:

 - Approaching a subject matter with a novel methodology, addressing research through a multidisciplinary lens

 - Taking an interdisciplinary approach to create or leverage collaborations across fields as it relates to both teaching and discovery

 - Educating the whole student and promoting lifelong learning

 - Embracing diverse perspectives

 - Address enduring historical questions, cross-cutting societal themes, and today’s most captivating challenges